movq/openbsd/regress/sys/btrfs/BENCHMARKS.md

 [cleanup batching fix](CLEANUP_PERFORMANCE.md).
 The older measurements below are retained for historical context.

+The [Linux comparison](LINUX_COMPARISON.md) repeats those workloads on Alpine and OpenBSD, records transaction and device-flush counts, and uses restored filesystem images to separate extent-layout costs from deletion behavior.

 The separate [sequential-write investigation](SEQUENTIAL_WRITES.md) has write controls, phase profiling, and architectural recommendations.
 The table below retains the complete workload comparison from the validated build.